E-Commerce websites require shopping cart sofware and often, merchant services accouts.

 What's needed for an e-commerce business

-- Marketing:All successful e-commerce businesses have a strategy on how they are going to attract customers to their site.
-Without a carefully thought-out plan, it will be much harder to turn a profit.
+- Marketing:All successful e-commerce businesses have a strategy for attracting customers to their sites.
+Without a carefully thought-out plan, turning a profit becomes much more difficult.
 Various marketing options online businesses have at their disposal include search engine optimization (SEO), pay-per-click advertising, and email and social media campaigns.

-The good news is that while online business owners do need a number of things to get up and running, there is a one-stop shop for nearly all those needs.
+While online business owners do need a number of things to get up and running, the good news is that there is a one-stop shop for nearly all those needs.
 E-commerce software simplifies the process of opening an online store by walking owners through each step of the process, including registering a domain name, designing a website, uploading and managing inventory, connecting to a shopping cart and providing secure payment options for shoppers.

-When choosing e-commerce software, there are a number of things small business owners should consider.
+When choosing e-commerce software, small business owners should consider a number of factors.
 The software should incorporate all aspects of creating and maintaining an e-commerce website, such as hosting, website design and SEO integration.
-In addition, business owners should ensure the software they choose offers a shopping cart capable of accepting a variety of payments, including credit cards, PayPal and eChecks.
+In addition, business owners should ensure the software offers a shopping cart capable of accepting a variety of payments, including credit cards, PayPal and eChecks.
 Finally, the software should provide top-notch security, such as fraud and secure socket layer protection, to give consumers peace of mind that their personal information won't end up in the wrong hands.

 Most e-commerce software providers charge online businesses a monthly fee for their services.
-While most of the top software providers waive a setup fee, there are monthly costs that can range from $15 to $300 a month depending on several factors, including how large the online store is and how many of the software's services the business owner needs.
+While most of the top software providers waive a setup fee, monthly costs can range from $15 to $300 a month depending on several factors, including how large the online store is and how many of the software's services the business owner needs.

 Our sister site, Top Ten REVIEWS, has done extensive, in-depth reviews of numerous e-commerce software options.
 Their top three options are:

 - Volusion, which offers advanced security and back-room tools, and integrates with Amazon.com to help boost sales